 Postproduction lighting

-With digital today you can do even more than we did in the darkroom, and more precisely.
-You can select only the subject, just a single color, or anything one part of a photo and alter it in many ways.
-You can remove, change or add color.
+With digital today, you can do even more and more precisely than you could in the darkroom.
+You can select only the subject, just a single color, or any part of a photo, and alter it in many ways.
+You can remove, change, or add color.
 You can make objects lighter or darker.
 Details of the image can soften or be blurred.

 An adequately exposed subject contains information at its most total value.